LuccaWang1/PetPlanner/README.md

 4. React (Frontend)
 5. PostgreSQL (relational database)
 6. SQL (used to query the database in psql)
-7. SQLAlchemy (used to query to database within Python)
+7. SQLAlchemy (used to query the database within Python)
 8. HTML (webpages, base)
 9. CSS, Flexbox (styling)
 10. Cloudinary API (photo uploader API)
 11. Full Calendar API (calendar and events API)
-12. Jinja2 (extends base.html, used for conditional rendering on navbars)
+12. Jinja2 (Python web dev. templating engine that extends base.html, used for conditional rendering on navbars throughout site)
 13. Bootstrap (styling, used with React)
 14. Passlib and Argon2 (Password Hashing)
 15. Wang chose to created data sets through her research and from data scraping for lists of different animal breeds.
 (She chose this over using PetFinder's API.)